THE STORY OF ZÖE

 "I feel strongly about the importance of supporting independent business and design.
 Each collection that I represent is an entrepreneur working to carve out a space in the "Made in China", sold on Amazon" world.
 I feel so strongly that I have commited myself and my own resources to building a business that builds businesses and inspires the community - far and wide - to engage in independent design and business."

-A tribute to Armstrong's entrepreneurial courage and resilience, she has not only led the inspiration and invention of a new shopping experience in a global world, she has also physically built three stores and moved twice, landing finally in what she calls "the sweet spot" on 1928 12th Avenue, in the heart of downtown Regina's fashion and business district.
+A tribute to Armstrong's entrepreneurial courage and resilience, she has not only led the inspiration and invention of a new shopping experience in a global world, she has also physically built four stores and moved thrice, landing in what she calls "the sweet spot" on 2120 Broad Street, in the heart of downtown Regina's fashion and business district.

 "Being in step with the lives of our customers is important to us, and ZÖE has always served the downtown business professional and shopper."